Battle of Prokhorovka: Air combat

 The 2nd and 17th Air Armies flew 893 sorties compared to the German 8th Air Corps's 654 sorties over the southern part of the salient.
-Of note, most of the Soviet sorties flown that day were flown against the XLVIII Panzer Corps to the west and the III Panzer Corps to the south.
+Of note, most of the Soviet sorties flown that day were flown against the XXXXVIII Panzer Corps to the west and the III Panzer Corps to the south.
 Low clouds in the morning and thunderstorms in the afternoon inhibited air operations over Prokhorovka for both sides.

-Over the Prokhorovka battlefield the Luftwaffe gained control of the air.
+The Luftwaffe gained control of the air over the Prokhorovka battlefield.
 Formations of Junkers Ju 87 Stukas, including a small number of the G-2 variants, experimentally equipped with twin 3.7 cm Bordkanone BK 3,7 cannon in gun pods, that were commanded by Staffelkapitän Hans-Ulrich Rudel, attacked the Soviet formations.
 They were joined by Focke-Wulf Fw 190 single engine fighter-bombers and Henschel Hs 129 twin-engined ground-attack aircraft, both equipped with 30 mm anti-tank cannon.

 In particular, the Hs 129 formations from SG 1 inflicted grievous losses on Soviet tanks.
 The Stuka wings, StG 2 and StG 77, made their weakest contribution to the Kursk operation since the 5 July – 150 sorties – down from 1,071 on 5 July, but the small Ju 87G contingent proved effective.
 Luftwaffe liaison officers allotted to German ground forces were able to guide the close air support units to carry out pinpoint attacks.
-SG 1 and Panzerjägerstaffel/JG 51 flew 248 attack missions, virtually all of them in support of the II SS Panzerkorps.
+SG 1 and Panzerjägerstaffel/JG 51 flew 248 attack missions, virtually all of them in support of the II SS-Panzer Corps.

 The 31st Tank Brigade, 29th Tank Corps, reported: "We suffered heavy losses in tanks through enemy artillery and aircraft.
 At 10:30 our tanks reached the Komsomolets State Farm, but due to continuous air attacks, they were unable to advance any further and shifted to the defence."
 The tank brigade also reported: "our own air cover was fully absent until 13:00."
 The 5th Guards Tank Army reported: "the enemy's aircraft literally hung above our combat formations throughout the entire battle, while our own aircraft, and particularly the fighter aviation, was totally insufficient."
 The 36th Tank Brigade lost its commander to an air attack.